About the Board

 The Board makes continuous evaluations of the CEO and discuss this at at least one meeting without his presence.

-The Audit and Risk Committee consist of Ragnhild Wiborg (Chairman), Hans Larsson and Andreas Näsvik.
+The Audit and Risk Committee consist of Ragnhild Wiborg (Chair), Hans Larsson and Geeta Gopalan.

-The Remuneration Commitee consists of Magnus Lindquist (Chairman), Michel van der Bel and Andreas Näsvik.
+The Remuneration Commitee consists of Magnus Lindquist (Chair), Michel van der Bel and Andreas Näsvik.